leylaso/django-etherpad-lite/README.md

 A note on multi-server support
 ------------------------------

-I intend to support multiple etherpad-lite servicets with this App.
+I intend to support multiple etherpad-lite services with this App.
 At present this functionality is untested.
 Use it at your own risk.

 Licensing
 ---------